AugustT/bat2inat/README.md

 py_install("pyinaturalist==0.14.0dev374", pip = TRUE)
 ```

-6) Test out a file upload.
+6) Test out a simple upload.
 If this works you should see a new observation appear in your iNaturalist account

 ```r
 load('token.rdata')